UofSC-Fall-2022-Math-300-H01/UofSC-Fall-2022-Math-300-H01.github.io/syllabus.md

 I will cite and/or reference any materials that I use in this course that I do not create.

-Anything that appears on this website is copyright &copy; 2021 Matthew Ballard and is distributed by an <a href="https://github.com/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/tree/master/LICENSE.txt\">MIT license.
+Anything that appears on this website is copyright &copy; 2022 Matthew Ballard and is distributed by an <a href="https://github.com/{{ site.github_repo }}.github.io/tree/master/LICENSE.txt">MIT license</a>.

-Course materials that do not appear on this website are copyright &copy; 2021 Matthew Ballard and all rights are reserved.
-In particular, you may not distribute any of these course materials in any fashion.
+Course materials that do not appear on this website are copyright &copy; 2022 Matthew Ballard and all rights are reserved.
+In particular, you may not distribute any of these course materials in any fashion without express permission.

 # Tentative Schedule

-This is the (ambitious) plan for the semester.
+This is the plan for the semester.
 But it is only a plan.
 The successful progression of each student is the most important guide to through the material.
 As such, you should expect revisions as we go.

 ## Week 1
 - 8/19 welcome and orientation

 ## Week 2
+- 8/22 a logical puzzle and a video game
-- 8/24 addition and multiplication of matrices and vectors
+- 8/24 conjuction, disjunction, and implication
-- 8/26 solving linear systems: row reduction
+- 8/26 false and proof by contradiction

 ## Week 3
-- 8/31 row echelon form and LU decompositions
-- 9/2 geometry and solvability of linear systems
+- 8/29 introduction to Lean
+- 8/31 propositional logic in Lean
+- 9/2 propositional logic in Lean 2

 ## Week 4
+- 9/5 reductio ad absurdum
-- 9/7 ranges and null spaces of matrices - implicit and parametric representations
+- 9/7 truth and falsity
-- 9/9 linear dependence and spans of collections of vectors - dimensions and bases
+- 9/9 the universal quantifier

 ## Week 5
+- 9/12 the existential quantfier
-- 9/14 row rank, column rank
+- 9/14 equality
-- 9/16 invertibility
+- 9/16 semantics of first order logic

 ## Week 6
+- 9/19 predicates in Lean
-- 9/21 vector spaces
+- 9/21 quantifiers in Lean
-- 9/23 subspaces
+- 9/23 quantifiers in Lean 2

 ## Week 7
+- 9/26 sets
-- 9/28 bases again
+- 9/28 operations on sets
-- 9/30 linear transformations
+- 9/30 sets in Lean

 ## Week 8
+- 10/3 functions
-- 10/5 kernels and images
+- 10/5 injections, surjections and bijections
+- 10/7 functions in Lean

 ## Week 9
+- 10/10 relations
-- 10/12 isomorphisms
+- 10/12 equivalence relation and partials orders
-- 10/14 determinants: the idea
+- 10/14 fall break.

 ## Week 10
+- 10/17 relations in Lean
-- 10/19 determinants: computations
+- 10/19 Peano's axioms
-- 10/21 the complex number system
+- 10/21 weak induction

 ## Week 11
+- 10/24 strong induction
-- 10/26 eigenvalues and eigenvectors 1
+- 10/26 the natural numbers in Lean
-- 10/28 eigenvalues and eigenvectors 2
+- 10/28 induction in Lean

 ## Week 12
+- 10/31 induction in Lean 2
-- 11/2 symmetric matrices
+- 11/2 groups and multiplication tables
-- 11/4 positive definite matrices
+- 11/4 the integers

 ## Week 13
+- 11/7 cyclic groups
-- 11/9 diagonalizability
+- 11/9 symmetric/permutation groups
-- 11/11 diagonalizability 2
+- 11/11 cycles and cycle notations

 ## Week 14
+- 11/14 abelian groups
-- 11/16 orthogonality and projections
+- 11/16 dihedral groups
-- 11/18 least squares approximations
+- 11/18 permutation representation of dihedrals groups

 ## Week 15
+- 11/21 presentations of dihedral groups
-- 11/23 gram-schmidt and QR factorization
+- 11/23 thanksgiving break.
+- 11/25 thanksgiving break.

 ## Week 16
+- 11/28 monoids and free groups
-- 11/30 singular value decomposition
+- 11/30 more on free groups
-- 12/2 selected applications
+- 12/2 the universal property of free groups